IraSafonik/Personal_tracker/README.md

 ## 💻 Process and Steps

 ### 1️⃣ Step 1: Data Collection
-I manually exported data from health and phone usage apps on a daily basis.
+I manually exported data from health and phone usage apps daily.
 This data was stored in CSV format to ensure consistency.

 ### 2️⃣ Step 2: Data Cleaning and Processing
 Using Python and the `pandas` library, I cleaned the collected data: